phumnaba/vue-star-wars/README.md

 - Store based modular, reactive and well structured global state management system.

+- Better loading performance with code splitting and debouncing.

 ## Components

 StarWars web application is built up using core building blocks like Search page, Entity List page and Entity management form components like Add, Update and Delete.
 These sleek components forms the basis of simple yet apealing User Interface.